mohie93/serverless-boilerplate/README.md

 - Run command `yarn install`
 - Run command `serverless dynamodb install` to install in memory dynamodb for local test
 - Run command `yarn offline` to run the app locally

+### Deploy:

+- Run command `yarn deploy` to deploy the app to your AWS infrastructure, make sure you set correct `.env` credentials.